ArmanKolozyan/CCC-Check/motivation/README.md

 1. How many variables are successfully restricted to a certain range of values?
 2. To what ranges are they restricted?

-To systematically evaluate the impact of value inferencing, we wrote a Python script (`ranges_collector.py`) to run PICUS on all its benchmark files and collect range constraints for each variable.
+To systematically evaluate the impact of value inferencing, we wrote a Python script (`Analysis/ranges_collector.py`) to run PICUS on all its benchmark files and collect range constraints for each variable.
 A timeout of 3 minutes per benchmark was imposed.
-We then wrote a data analysis script (`ranges_analyzer.ipynb`) to compute statistics on the results.
+We then wrote a data analysis script (`Analysis/ranges_analyzer.ipynb`) to compute statistics on the results.

 Below is a summary of the main results: